keyboard_arrow_up

 Extrusion for Making Kernels

-Some machines make plastic pellets by extruding different types of resin together.
-The machines follow the same procedure as that of standard extrusion; however, the extruded products are not profiles or tubes, but rather beads, which act as raw material for manufacturing processes.
+Certain machines produce plastic pellets by extruding various types of resins together.
+These machines follow the same process as standard extrusion, but instead of producing profiles or tubes, the output is in the form of small beads, which are then used as raw material for further manufacturing processes.

 Extrusion with 3D Printers